weibeld/RPC-Client-Heroku/README.md

 ### Create Heroku App

-Create an app on Heroku for your RPC client:
+Create an app on Heroku for your client:

 ~~~bash
 heroku create YOUR-APP-NAME